Serving all 26 counties across Ireland

 Night Cleaning Pricing in Ireland (2026)

 Night cleaning rates are higher than standard daytime rates, reflecting the unsocial hours premium required under the Organisation of Working Time Act 1997 and additional costs for lone worker safety measures, security protocols, and supervision.
 Below are indicative pricing ranges for 2026.
-Every contract is individually priced after a free site survey.
+Every contract is individually priced after a site survey.

 Time Slot Hourly Rate Premium vs Daytime Typical Use